TRANSITIONAL CELL CARCINOMA

 In this procedure, a metal stent is placed in the urethra to allow the passage of urine through the tumor.
 This is a similar concept as the permanent catheter but more "high tech."
 The stent is placed either surgically or with a special video radiography called "fluoroscopy."
 The procedure is relatively simple and not invasive but does require special equipment.
 Urinary incontinence is unfortunately a common problem after this procedure and special garments/diapers may be needed indoors.

-Laser Ablation with Chemotherapy
+Laser Ablation with Chemotherapy (palliative treatment)

 This medication is a non-steroidal anti-inflammatory drug, previously used in the treatment of canine arthritis but largely abandoned for this use with the development of safer products.
 It is not clear if this medication works because of its anti-inflammatory effect or if it actually has anti-tumor effects, both therapeutically and preventively.
 This medication is inexpensive, given once a day (or less in the cat), available through most human pharmacies, and administered orally.
 Because of these qualities, it has become especially popular as a conservative therapy.
 Side effects include potential for stomach ulcers and effects on the kidney though these can be addressed with additional medications should they become problematic.
 In the 2003 study by Knapp, 62 dogs with TCC were treated with piroxicam alone.
 The median survival time was 195 days with 3% of dogs experiencing complete remission, 14% with partial remission, and 56% with no change in tumor size.
 These results are impressive considering no conventional chemotherapy was involved.

 A combination of piroxicam and mitoxantrone has been studied and yielded a measureable response in 35% of patients.
 Approximately 18% had intestinal side effects and 10% had kidney related side effects.
 The median survival time was 350 days.
 For many oncologists, this protocol is the first choice in therapy.
 Daily oral piroxicam is used and intravenous mitoxantrone is given every 3 weeks for four treatments.